 What to do about the noodles?
 I had some pre-packaged noodles in the pantry for chicken noodle soup, but after seeing all the suspect ingredients and sodium I decided to ax the noodles.
 I’m also following a Paleoish diet right now.
 I’ve always had a lot of digestive issues, but experienced a ton more this year from my foot injury and probably stress.

 Based on the advice of my acupuncture guy, I eliminated sodium, sugar, grains and anything sprouted from my diet until things calm down.
 It’s going on week 3 and I have to say I’ve seen significant improvement in my stomach bloating.

 I used to bloat up like a 9-month pregnant lady anytime I ate anything.
 That is no longer happening and I have much less discomfort (I know now this was a result of my Hashimoto’s disease and undiagnosed gluten intolerance).

 I’m not sure how long I will actually stay on this diet, but I’m feeling so good I may keep doing it for awhile.
 I dunno.
 But so we’re back to the dilemma of the noodles.
 I decided to substitute them with spaghetti squash and it was delicious.
 I threw all the soup ingredients and chicken breast in the crockpot on low in the morning before going to the gym.

 A few hours after I got home, I roasted the squash in the oven.
 It was about two hours before dinner.
 Once the squash was done, I let it cool a bit then forked it out of the skins (to make it spaghetti like).
 I added it to the crockpot to let it mingle with the soup for 30 minutes or so then had myself a lovely bowl of noodle-less soup.

-- Add all ingredients to a crockpot (except spaghetti squash) set on low
+Add all ingredients to a slow cooker (except spaghetti squash) set to low.